 Tens of thousands of people visit emergency rooms each year in Columbia, Greenville, and Myrtle Beach alone.
 Accidents happen.
 Some are unavoidable, but some are due to negligence on the part of a property owner.
-When an unsafe environment is the cause of an injury, it is important to call a premises liability lawyer who can help file a claim on your behalf.
+When an unsafe environment is the cause of an injury, it is important to call a premises liability attorney who can help file a claim on your behalf.

 Premises liability is the legal liability of a property owner, which can be individuals and businesses.
 In South Carolina, the owner has a legal obligation to maintain a safe environment for visitors and guests or notify them of any risks or hazardous conditions on the property.
 If the owner fails to do so and you are injured, you may have a premises liability claim.